 Addressing antimicrobial resistance requires a global effort.
 It will be critical to develop the pipeline of talent to undertake research and pursue scientific discovery in the field in the years to come.
 The IOI are committed to training a cohort of scientists in the fields of antimicrobial resistance and drug discovery.
 This will include on-going training of laboratory scientists, and a range of opportunities including a PhD initiative, short courses and seminar series.

-About the Mathematical, Physical, and Life Sciences (MPLS) Division
+The Mathematical, Physical and Life Sciences Division